GO by Raymond James

-The Wyndham Championship is a professional golf tournament in North Carolina on the PGA Tour.
-It is played annually in Greensboro and was originally the Greater Greensboro Open.
+GO by Raymond James is a professional golf tournament in North Carolina on the PGA Tour.
+It is played annually in Greensboro and was founded in 1938 as the Greater Greensboro Open.
+From 2007 to 2026, it was known as the Wyndham Championship.

 History

 Founded in 1938 as the Greater Greensboro Open, it was usually played in April or May, until a schedule change in 2003 moved it toward the end of the season.
 At the age of 52, Sam Snead set PGA Tour records in 1965 for his eighth win at an event and as the oldest winner of a tournament; both records still stand.
 He won his 8th title 27 years after his first win in 1938.
 Davis Love III, the 2015 champion at age 51, is the oldest to win in the senior tour era, which began in 1980.

 Charlie Sifford competed in 1961, and became the first African American permitted to play in a PGA-sponsored event in the South.
 He led after the first round, and tied for fourth.

 In 2007, the event was renamed the Wyndham Championship when Wyndham Hotels & Resorts took over from DaimlerChrysler as title sponsor, and dropped "Greensboro" from the title.
 It moved from an autumn date to mid-August and is the last PGA Tour event before the FedEx Cup Playoffs, as one last chance to qualify for the FedEx Cup.

 The purse for 2015 was $5.4 million, with a winner's share of $972,000.

 On August 16, 2018, during the first round, Brandt Snedeker shot a 59.
 It was the tenth sub-60 round in the history of the PGA Tour, and just the third with a bogey.
 Snedeker shot a 27 on the inward nine, burying a twenty foot putt from the fringe to make history.

 The 2021 event featured a six-way playoff for first place, which was won by Kevin Kisner.
 This tied the PGA Tour record for largest number of participants in a sudden-death playoff.
 This also occurred at the 1994 GTE Byron Nelson Golf Classic and the 2001 Nissan Open.

+In August 2026, the tournament announced a new title sponsorship with Raymond James Financial, ending its 20 year title sponsorship with Wyndham Rewards following the 2026 tournament.
+Beginning in 2027, the event will be referred to as GO by Raymond James and will become part of the PGA Tour's Championship Series in 2028.